 7. Potassium bromate is a common ingredient in flour used for hamburger and hotdog buns, bagels, and other baked goods in the U.S.

 Commercial bakers claim it makes their dough more elastic and better able to mold and shape.
-However, research studies link potassium bromate to nervous system damage, thyroid problems, gastrointestinal discomfort, kidney trouble, and certain forms of cancer.
+However, research studies link potassium bromate to nervous system damage, thyroid problems, gastrointestinal discomfort, and kidney trouble.

 Potassium bromate is banned in China, the EU, and Canada.
 To avoid this chemical, choose natural bread products or bake your own.